 What are your educational principles?

-Teaching the Bible doesn’t mean much unless it has an impact in people’s lives.
-To help us pursue a successful, life-impacting program, CYC has selected FaithWeaver Friends to serve as our curriculum.
-FaithWeaver Friends is a product of Group Publishing, a trusted source of material for a wide variety of churches.
-Group has done years of research to determine what makes effective learning take place.
-They believe that when people are physically and emotionally involved in the learning process, they learn and retain more.
-Jesus used those same principles as he involved his disciples in learning experiences and interactive discussions.
-And he also used teaching methods to which people with different learning styles could relate.
+We believe that education is more than simply imparting information; rather, it is the acquisition of the knowledge, skills, values, and habits necessary for a full and fulfilling life.
+As Christians, we believe the teachings of the Bible are an essential part of a well-rounded education.
+To help us pursue a successful, life-impacting program, CYC uses FaithWeaver Friends, a curriculum developed by Group Publishing, a trusted source of material for a wide variety of churches.
+Group Publishing believes that when people are physically and emotionally involved in the learning process, they learn and retain more.
+Jesus used those same principles as he involved his disciples in learning experiences, object lessons, and interactive discussions - teaching methods to which people with different learning styles could relate.
 The FaithWeaver Friends curriculum focuses on three core principles:

 Kids grow their faith